 \subsection{Decreasing contributions of the coefficients}

-We must truncate the system of equations so that we only deal with finitely many unknowns.
+We must truncate the system of equations so that we deal only with finitely many unknowns.
 This requires bounding the contribution of those entries which have been eliminated.
-There are two ingredients to that bound: an estimate for the size of the Dirichlet coefficients, and an estimate for the size of the terms appearing in the equations.
+There are two ingredients to that bound: an estimate for the size of the Dirichlet coefficients and an estimate for the size of the terms appearing in the equations.

 The Dirichlet coefficients are easily estimated using the properties we have assumed for the Euler product.
-For the terms in the equations, it appears from our examples in the previous section that those contributions are decreasing fairly rapidly.
-Actually, the size of the term multiplying $b_n$ in an equation such as \eqref{eqn:subtracted} is approximately $\exp(C \sqrt{n/N^{1/2}})$ where $C<0$ depends on the specific $\Gamma$-factors and the test function~$g$.
+Our numerical examples in the previous section illustrate that the contributions of the coefficients are decreasing fairly rapidly.
+In fact, the size of the term multiplying $b_n$ in an equation such as \eqref{eqn:subtracted} is approximately $\exp(C \sqrt{n/N^{1/2}})$ where $C<0$ depends on the specific $\Gamma$-factors and the test function~$g$.
 This follows from the inverse Mellin transform

 and the fact that $f_j(s,n)$ in \eqref{eqn:mellin}, in the case of a degree~$d$ \Lfunction, is a perturbation of \eqref{eqn:invmellin} with $k=d/2$.
 As illustrated in Figure~\ref{fig:plot1000}, this approximation can be fairly good even when $n$ is small, recalling that in our case $d=4$.